m4ttsch/omscs-notes-notes/computer-networks/programming-sdns.md

 ### Example
 Lets suppose that when we are reading state we want to see all web server traffic except from source `1.2.3.4`

-Simple match-action rules don’t allow us to express such exceptions.
+Simple match-action rules don't allow us to express such exceptions.

 The solution to this problem is a language primitive that allows us to express predicates, such as